Human Subjects Research

 - The process for submitting applications,

-- The training required for investigators and their Faculty Sponsors,
+- The training required for investigators and Faculty Sponsors,

 - Appropriate forms, templates, and guidance documents, and